zamp/DayZMapper/README.md

   PRIMARY KEY (`id`)
 ) ENGINE=InnoDB DEFAULT CHARSET=latin1;

 Copy dayzmapper/cheatchecker.php to the install location and run this in cron (every minute) to alert you of any hackers.
 It will print out people who have moved more than 2 kilometers in a minute.
 Usually this lets you see cheaters fairly quickly and you don't have to have the mapper open all of the time.
 Sometimes you get faulty readings if people use a vehicle, will fix later.
-You can append the output in cron with "php cheatchecker.php >> file" Then you can tail that file and play an alert sound of your choice whenever a new line is added to the file "tail -f cheatchecker.php | while read line ; do aplay -q alert.wav 2>&1 1>/dev/null ; echo $line ; done" Make sure to provide the alert.wav to be played!
+You can append the output in cron with "php cheatchecker.php >> FILE_NAME_HERE" Then you can tail that file and play an alert sound of your choice whenever a new line is added to the file
+"tail -f FILE_NAME_HERE | while read line ; do aplay -q alert.wav 2>&1 1>/dev/null ; echo $line ; done"
+Make sure to provide the alert.wav to be played!
 </pre>

 <b>Vehicle reset</b>
 <pre>
 Copy dayzmapper/vehiclereset.php to install directory and run it in cron or when you restart the server.
 It will reset objects to their spawn locations (removes wires, sandbags and tank traps) in 3, 5, and 7 day intervals.
 Tents are of course unaffected.
 </pre>

 If you have any questions ask zamp @ freenode/ircnet/quakenet/whatever just whois me.